orestesmas/pycirkuit/README.md

   3. Install PyCirkuit.
 You have several ways to do so.
 Choose one of the following:

      3.1 PyCirkuit is available at the [Python Package Index (PyPI)](https://pypi.org/), so you can install it using PIP.
-It will download and install alongside the required dependencies (PyQt5).
 After installation, PyCirkuit code and files will be under
   ```PyCirkuit/lib/python3.X/site-packages/pycirkuit```

          pip install pycirkuit